seansfkelley/seansfkelley.github.io/_drafts/trivia.md

 It's trivia, not a spelling bee.
 What if you know the answer, but have never seen it written down, like some famous person's unusual name?
 Penalizing that is not fun, it's just hostile.

 If we're talking Serious Business trivia, there is an argument to be made that the correct spelling is an easily-drawn, non-controversial line for where the points are awarded and where they are not.
-To which I say: if a question's answer's spelling is not excruciatingly obvious (i.e. common English words) _and_ isn't well-known enough in its written form such that knowing the fact is knowing the spelling, it's a bad question.
+To which I say: if a question's answer's spelling is not excruciatingly obvious (i.e. it's a common English word) _and_ isn't well-known enough in its written form such that to know the fact is know the spelling, it's a bad question.
 Not every question with a clear answer can be a trivia question.

 ### Most rounds should have a bare minimum of theme.